 Suggested Rules: D20 system such as D&D 5e (with D20 Modern Rules), Savage Worlds, Mutants & Masterminds, Fate Core, Atomic Robo

-Pitch I Made: You’re an elite group of heroes working to protect our world in the year 2060, from threats such as super criminals, terrorists, evil robots, intelligent apes, etc. Your PCs would be known by their call sign and would have a lower power level than heroes like Thor or Wonder Woman, but you would be far from ordinary.
-Campaign would be a collection of missions around the world, grouped together with an overall story to connect them all.
+Pitch I Made: You’re an elite group of heroes working to protect our world in the year 2060, from threats such as super-criminals, terrorists, evil robots, intelligent apes, etc. Your PCs would be known by their call sign and would have a lower power level than heroes like Thor or Wonder Woman, but you would be far from ordinary.
+The campaign would be a collection of missions around the world, grouped together with an overall story to connect them all.

 Inspiration: G.I.
 Joe, Overwatch (Video Game), A-Team, Big Hero 6, Mission Impossible

 I’ve been looking at a lot of modern rules and I think this would be a good fit for any group who:

 - Is looking to try out the real world of today or near future as a campaign setting,

 - Wants to try out a campaign without magic, any magic would just be future technology we don’t understand yet.

 - Is looking to create PCs inspired by some of their favorite action movies.

 - Wants to play in a campaign full of cinematic adventures featuring chases, heists, and standoffs in a modern setting versus the typical dungeon crawl campaign.